EXERCISE SCIENCE COURSE DESCRIPTIONS

 EXSC 101: Introduction to Exercise Science (3)

 This course introduces students to the exercise science discipline.
 Students will examine concepts including professionalism, ethics, certification and licensure, employment opportunities and scientific foundations of the various sub-disciplines.
-Basic foundations of exercise science will be emphasized.
+Basic foundations of exercise science will be emphasized, as well as career planning and professional development.
+This course includes an extensive guest speaker series by professionals in the field of exercise science, as well as hands-on group exercise.

 EXSC 150: Prevention, Treatment, and Emergency Care of Injuries (3)

 This course will introduce students to emergency and immediate care of injuries.
 The course will also provide an introduction to the mechanisms of injury, signs and symptoms, and management procedures for common sport/activity-related injuries.
-Medical emergencies, physical trauma, various disease pathologies, bleeding, respiratory and cardiac emergencies, and transportation of the injured will be explored.
-The student will also learn emergency bandaging for open wounds, splinting for fractures and sprains, crutch fitting, and the use of a stethoscope and sphygmomanometer in a practical setting.
+Medical emergencies, physical trauma, various disease pathologies, bleeding, respiratory and cardiac emergencies will be explored.
+The student will also learn emergency bandaging for open wounds and the use of a stethoscope, sphygmomanometer, and a pulse oximeter in a practical setting.
 Upon completion of the course, students will be certified in American Red Cross First Aid and CPR/AED for Professional Rescuers and Health Care Providers.

 EXSC 245: Principles of Health (3)